dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

 {: .no_toc }

 - There is a variety of file format choices in the [Hadoop ecosystem](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/impala-reference/topics/impala-file-formats.html).
 The popular file formats are ORC, Parquet, CSV and Avro.
 Parquet and ORC are both columnar-storage type whereas ORC is of the row-based format.
+- While Impala engine is designed to achieve low-latency and high-performance interactive SQL queries, Impala is endorsing Parquet as it has [limitations](https://impala.apache.org/docs/build/html/topics/impala_file_formats.html) to support other file formats.
+- Avro is popular for its schema evolution mechanism.
+- ORC provides high efficiency in terms of storing the Hive data.
 - This article describes the steps to test the performance of these file formats in both Hive LLAP and Impala query engine.

 - TOC